dyxj/loan-plan/README.md

 Go version 1.8.3

 ## Run
+3 methods are provided.
-Change directory to loan-plan, run main with `go run main.go`.
+- Change directory to loan-plan, run main with `go run main.go`.

+- Binaries are provided in the binaries folder.
+Permissions update required for linux and mac users(ie: chmod).

+- Instructions on how to run with docker are also provided below.

 Backend server deployed to port 8080.

 ### RESTful service URLs
 `POST /generate-plan`